Sign up for Meet the Expert webinars to get the most out of Google Meet. Register now

 Join a video meeting

-- Join a video meeting from a Calendar event
+Join a video call from Calendar on mobile

 - In the Google Calendar app, open the event.